skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ---

 ## Why?
 Just like in production:

-- JDBC driver is MariaDB
+- JDBC driver is MariaDB's JDBC driver
 - Server platform is Linux
 - Can test on multiple Linux distributions